Saint Martin Bonfires – Predazzo

 BONFIRES CONFIRMED, CANCELED THE PARADE ALONG THE STREETS

 Every year on November 11, Predazzo, in the Province of Trento, celebrates Saint Martin’s Day and the centenary history of the Feudal Rule (a 600-year-old local institution) with the Saint Martin Bonfires.

 Once upon a time, November 11 marked the end of the agricultural season and the distribution of the regalia, which were of extreme importance to farmers.
 For the occasion, the 5 (now 10) city districts secretly built huge heaps of wood that they would then set on fire.

-To the present day, these bonfires – located on every side of the mountains around Predazzo – are lit at 8pm sharp, with each district competing to make theirs the highest of the bunch.
+The bonfires are lit at 8pm.
+They are located on every side of the mountains around Predazzo with each district competing to make their ones the highest of the bunch.

 (photos: event’s official website)More Information >>>